FourierFlows/FourierFlows.jl/README.md

+# FourierFlows

+This code provides a framework for solving doubly-periodic problems using Fourier-based pseudospectral methods.
+The code is written in Julia.

-# 2DPeriodicFlow
+# Authors
-Julia code for 2D QG turbulence and Internal Gravity Waves

-Greg L. Wagner and Navid C. Constantinou
+Gregory L. Wagner and Navid C. Constantinou